zekroTJA/ken/README.md

 Speaking of follow up messages, there are some simple functions like [`FollowUp`](https://pkg.go.dev/github.com/zekrotja/ken#Ctx.FollowUp), [`FollowUpEmbed`](https://pkg.go.dev/github.com/zekrotja/ken#Ctx.FollowUpEmbed) or [`FollowUpError`](https://pkg.go.dev/github.com/zekrotja/ken#Ctx.FollowUpError) to make building these follow up messages easier.
 These functions also return a single [`FollowUpMessage`](https://pkg.go.dev/github.com/zekrotja/ken#FollowUpMessage) object so that you can chain other stuff like `DeleteAfter` to delete the follow up message after a given time span. 🤯

 The `Ctx` also allows you to handle sub commands using [`HandleSubCommands`](https://pkg.go.dev/github.com/zekrotja/ken#Ctx.HandleSubCommands).
 Simply pass a name and a handler function in a [`SubCommandGandler`](https://pkg.go.dev/github.com/zekrotja/ken#SubCommandHandler) to build your sub command tree.
 The sub command handlers are getting passed a specialized [`SubCommandCtx`](https://pkg.go.dev/github.com/zekrotja/ken#SubCommandCtx), which scopes the `Options` method to the options of the sub command.
 So you can handle your options like in a top level command.
+In [this example](https://github.com/zekroTJA/ken/tree/master/examples/subcommands) you can see a practical implementation of this.

 ## Performance

 To avoid registering and unregistering commands everytime the bot restarts, ken allows to cache commands using a [`CommandStore`](https://pkg.go.dev/github.com/zekrotja/ken@v0.6.1/store#CommandStore).
 This is defaultly disabled, but if you want, you can use the default implementation [`LocalCommandStore`](https://pkg.go.dev/github.com/zekrotja/ken@v0.6.1/store#LocalCommandStore) which stores the commands in a file to be re-used on the next startup.
 Or simply implement your own store [using Redis](https://github.com/zekroTJA/shinpuru/tree/dev/pkg/rediscmdstore), for example.

+ken uses `sync.Pool` as object pools for the command contexts which are used for each command and sub command execution.
+This avoid creating a new context object for each command execution which can put strain on the garbage collector, especially on high command execution frequencies.

 ## Example Usage